viamrobotics/docs/docs/manage/data/dataset.md

 ---
-title: "Label Data"
+title: "Label data and create datasets"
-linkTitle: "Label Data"
+linkTitle: "Create Datasets"
-description: "Label image data on the DATA page in the Viam Cloud."
+description: "Label data and create datasets for managing data and creating machine learning models."
 weight: 39
 type: "docs"
 tags: ["data management", "cloud", "sync"]
 images: ["/manage/data/label-dog.gif"]
+aliases:
+  - "/manage/data/label"
 # SME: Tahiya Salam and Alexis Wei
 ---

+To manage your data you can use labels and datasets.

+## Label data

-To label data in a dataset, go to the [**DATA** tab](https://app.viam.com/data/view) in the Viam app.
+To label data, go to the [**DATA** tab](https://app.viam.com/data/view) in the Viam app.

 On the **Images** subtab, you can filter available images, using the **Filtering** menu and select the attributes that match where, how, and when the data was collected.